OMAM_v5_Splash_NoBG.png

 Draw Phase

-This is the first phase of the attacking turn where you must create your staring hand.
+This is the first phase of the turn where you must create your staring hand.

 Build Phase